 While every OPTIZMO client is provided with a complimentary Managed Domain for use in collecting Opt-Out Requests, many clients prefer to create one or more additional domains for use within their account.
 These are called Custom Domains and they describe domain names that clients have obtained through outside domain name registrars and then loaded into SUPPRESS for use in their email campaigns.

-Custom Domains and Managed Domains can all be managed through the Add a Domain section within SUPPRESS.
+Custom Domains and Managed Domains (Premium and Basic) can all be managed through the Add a Domain section within SUPPRESS.